ITC-CRIB/fairly/README.md

 ## Contributions

-Read the contribution guideline to know how you can be part of this open source project.
+Read the [guidelines](CONTRIBUTING.md) to know how you can be part of this open source project.

 ## Citation
 Please cite this software using as follows: